George W. Johnson (governor): Early life and education

-Civil War
+American Civil War

 Although he supported John C. Breckinridge for president in 1860, he did not feel that Abraham Lincoln's election justified secession, since Republicans controlled neither Congress nor the Supreme Court.
 As the Confederate States of America were formed, however, Johnson began to lose hope for Kentucky as a part of the Union.
 Instead, he began to advocate that Kentucky join the Confederacy, believing that the Union and Confederate nations would be too evenly matched to consider war and would negotiate a free trade agreement that would benefit both.

-In 1861, Johnson traveled to Richmond, Virginia to ask Jefferson Davis to respect Kentucky's neutrality in the Civil War.
+In 1861, Johnson traveled to Richmond, Virginia, to ask Jefferson Davis to respect Kentucky's neutrality in the Civil War.
 Following a near sweep of Kentucky's state and federal elections by Union sympathizers, William "Bull" Nelson established Camp Dick Robinson, a Union recruiting camp, in Garrard County.
 Southern sympathizers saw this as a breach of the Commonwealth's neutrality, and called a State Rights Convention on September 10, 1861.
 Johnson was among the delegates from seventy Kentucky counties who attended the convention.
 The delegates elected Richard Hawes as chair, called for a restoration of Kentucky's neutrality in the war, and condemned the Federal government for its "invasion."
 This last-minute effort to prevent Kentucky from aiding the Union was unsuccessful, and Johnson, a known Southern sympathizer, fled to Virginia with Breckinridge and others to avoid potential arrest by Union forces.
 From Virginia, Johnson traveled through Tennessee to Bowling Green where, despite his age (49) and a crippled arm, he volunteered as an aid to General Simon B. Buckner.

 Russellville Convention

-On October 29, 1861, a group of Kentuckians—Johnson among them—met at Russellville, Kentucky to discuss the formation of a Confederate government for the Commonwealth, believing the Unionist government in Frankfort did not represent the will of the majority of Kentucky's citizens.
+On October 29, 1861, a group of Kentuckians—Johnson among them—met at Russellville, Kentucky, to discuss the formation of a Confederate government for the Commonwealth, believing the Unionist government in Frankfort did not represent the will of the majority of Kentucky's citizens.
 Johnson chaired the committee that authored the convention's final report, and personally introduced some of its key resolutions.
 The report called for a sovereignty convention to sever ties with the Federal government.
 Johnson, Breckinridge, and Humphrey Marshall were among the notable members of the Committee of Ten that made arrangements for the convention.

 On November 18, 1861, 116 delegates representing 68 Kentucky counties convened at the Clark House in Russellville.
 Over the next three days, a shadow government was established with Bowling Green as its temporary capital.
 Johnson was unanimously chosen as governor of the new Confederate state.